ngkengwooi/timelapse/README.md

 # Timelapse

 The timelapse script creates a timelapse video from a series of still images.
-It overlays the timestamp on to each frame/snapshot, so a ticking clock appears in the lower right corner of the video.
-The timestamp is extracted from the metadata (creation date) of the image files.
+It overlays the timestamp on to each frame/snapshot, so a timer appears in the lower right corner of the video.
+The timestamp is generated based on the image file names by default, but can be extracted from the metadata (creation date) of the image files.

 ## Usage

 You need to capture the still images separately.
 This script does not deal with the image capture, but the post-processing.
 The images should lend themselves to be compiled into a video, e.g., the dimensions should be constant and the camera angle should not change.

 1. Place all source images in a single folder.
 2. Download the timelapse bash script and save it to an executable path, e.g., /usr/local/bin or ~/.local/bin.
 This allows you to execute the script anywhere across the file system.
-Alternatively, you may save the script to the same folder containing the source images and execute it only within that folder.
 3. `cd` to the folder where you have saved the timelapse script, and make the script executable: `chmod +x timelapse`.
-4. In a terminal, `cd` to the source image folder.
+4. In a terminal, `cd` to the source image folder and execute the script: `timelapse`.
-5. Execute the script:

-   - `timelapse` if you've installed it to an executable path
+By default, the script expects the file name to reflect the timestamp in the format: <yyyymmddHHMMSS>.png.
+It will:
-   - `./timestamp` if you're executing it from the source image folder
+- Create a ./timestamp folder within the source image folder

-6. The snapshots and the video can be found under ./outdir.
+- Timestamp the source images and save them to ./timelapse/<yyyymmddHHMMSS>.png
+- Compile the video and save it as ./timelapse/timelapse.mp4

+These parameters can be changed by passing arguments to the `timelapse` command.
+Execute `timelapse -h` for details.

 ## Dependencies